Our people

 Associate

-‘Emeline has a Master of Educational Leadership (Hons) and is currently pursuing a Doctorate of Education from the University of Auckland.
+A reflective practitioner and lifelong learner, she values listening deeply and uplifting community voices.
+‘Emeline holds a Master of Educational Leadership (Hons) and is currently completing a Doctorate of Education at the University of Auckland.

 -